onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-resource-type-via-api.md

 # Creating resource type via API
-Resource types can be created only via API as they should not change after initial setup of the platform.
+Resource types can only be created via API as they should not change after initial setup of the platform.

 ## How to create a resource type
 In this guide, we will assume Onegini Identity Cloud is available under the URL: `https://dabp.onegini.com`.
 The API is protected with OIDC, so you need to provide an access token to make a successful request.
-Please note that the access token must be linked to a person who has the `Add/edit/delete resources and resource types` permission on the root group.
+Please note that the access token must be either:
+- linked to a person who has the `Add/edit/delete resources and resource types` permission on the root group.
 The root group is the top-level group.
+- a machine token with `write` scope.
+For more information about machine tokens see [non personal requests](non-personal-requests.md)

 Resource type can be linked to a policy.
 If a resource type is linked to policy, then all resources of that type can be assigned only to groups/members if they also have this policy assigned.
 You can think that a policy on a resource type acts as a filter to whom a resources of this type will be available.